AVEVA/CONNECT-data-services-developer-docs/content/communities/community-setup.md

 	After the invited tenant joins accepts the invitation, it must choose its own administration roles and users, much like the tenant owner.
 For more information on how to join a community following an invitation, see <xref:community-accept-invite>.

-	**Note:** You can be a [Community Administrator](xref:ccRoles#community-administrators-preview) rather than a Tenant Administrator to complete this procedure.
+	**Note:** You can be user assigned a role with [community administration](xref:ccRoles#community-administrators-preview) permissions rather than a Tenant Administrator to complete this procedure.

 1. <xref:community-manage-sds-permissions>